gitsika119/Sidequesting/README.md

 The completed page has everything double clicked from the DNF page and to trash tasks forever just click on them.
 ## How to use
-Download zip and then run index.html
+Download zip and then run index.html to run in browser, ideally in a 1080x1080 window.
 ## How Code Should Run
 <p><img src="calc.png" style="float:right;width:420px;height:420px;"></p>